 If your trip is disrupted due to one of the following scenarios, then you may be able to claim on the cancellation/amendment portion of your policy.

-- When you’re diagnosed with COVID-19, or are a close contact of some diagnosed, and can no longer travel
+- When you’re diagnosed with COVID-19, or are a close contact of someone diagnosed, and can no longer travel.

-In addition, you may be eligible for A$150/night in reimbursements if you need to seek alternative accommodation because:
+In addition, you may be eligible for AUD$150/night in reimbursements if you need to seek alternative accommodation because:

 2. COVID-19 medical cover in New Zealand

 Medical expenses overseas can be costly.
-If you’re diagnosed with COVID-19 while travelling internationally in New Zealand, your medical costs will be covered including hospital and ambulance fees.
+If you’re diagnosed with COVID-19 while travelling internationally in New Zealand, your medical costs will be covered.
+This includes hospital and ambulance fees.

-Of course, this isn’t offered when travelling within Australia as residents will usually have access to healthcare through the public system.
+Of course, within Australia, residents will usually have access to healthcare through the public system.
 There is also limited reciprocal healthcare arrangements with New Zealand.

 3. COVID-19 cover in other overseas destinations

-Both Medibank and Cover-More will extend some COVID-19 insurance benefits to other international destinations too, as long as those travel destinations are not subject to a ‘Do Not Travel’ warning on the Smartraveller website at the time you enter the country.
+Both Medibank and Cover-More will extend some COVID-19 insurance benefits to other international destinations too.
+Those travel destinations must not be subject to a ‘Do Not Travel’ warning related to COVID-19 on the Smartraveller website at the time you enter the country.

-At the time of writing, all locations are listed as ‘Do Not Travel’ on the Smartraveller website, so this benefit is essentially useless for now.
+At the time of writing, all international countries except New Zealand are listed as ‘Do Not Travel’ due to COVID-19 on the Smartraveller website.
+As a result, this benefit isn’t useful for now.